 Whatever business you’re in, managing SaaS contracts proactively is important for your bottom line.
-This means dealing with SaaS renewals ahead of time before you're billed and it becomes another sunk cost.
+This means dealing with SaaS renewals ahead of time before you're billed.

 So, what should you consider before renewing a SaaS contract?
 We’ve put together a four-step guide to help you get on top of your SaaS renewals.